Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Jenna and Ethan used it for movie night and liked having separate positions.
-I have plenty of room to not touch him, Jenna joked.
-Mia again went straight for the corner and found it deep enough to sit cross-legged.
-The weak spot was the connection hardware: on hardwood, the pieces drifted apart and needed a quick reset.
-The same weave also grabs pet hair, so you’ll want a lint roller if you have shedding animals.
+Jenna and Ethan liked that it naturally split movie-night seating into separate lanes.
+Mia again claimed the corner and found it deep enough for cross-legged sitting.
+The weak point was the connector hardware: on hardwood, the pieces drifted apart and needed occasional resets.
+The same weave also held onto pet hair, so a lint roller helped.

 What we liked

-• Chaise makes it easier to stretch out without fighting for space
+• Chaise makes it easy to stretch out

 Who it is best for

-• Rooms that can handle a wider footprint
+• Rooms that can handle a wider layout

 Where it falls short